rengler33/tafl/README.md

 - [ ] build full test suite of game implementation
 - [ ] build a game server registry for running & accessing many games by random name
 - [ ] implement the copenhagen rules (shieldwall capture & surrounding the king)
+- [ ] track events so that the game could do things like replay (and possibly undo?)
 - [ ] build phoenix client

 ## Application Design